jettro/aws-agentcore-example/README.md

 - `cdk deploy` - Deploy stack to AWS
 - `cdk destroy` - Remove stack from AWS

+## Known Issues

+### Node.js 16 Lambda Functions Warning

+You may receive AWS notifications about Lambda functions using the deprecated Node.js 16 runtime.
+These Lambda functions are created by the `cdk-docker-image-deployment` package and are only used during CDK deployment to orchestrate the Docker image copying process.

+**Important notes:**
+- These Lambda functions are NOT part of your agent application runtime
+- They only execute during `cdk deploy` operations
+- Your Java-based agent runtime is unaffected
+- The functions will continue to work until AWS provides a migration deadline

+**Resolution:**
+- The `cdk-docker-image-deployment` package maintainers will update to a newer Node.js runtime in a future release
+- Monitor for package updates: `npm outdated cdk-docker-image-deployment`
+- Update the package when a new version is available: `npm update cdk-docker-image-deployment`

+## AgentCore Memory Integration

+This project includes AgentCore Memory with three built-in strategies:

+1. **Summarization Strategy** (Short-term): Maintains conversation summaries
+2. **Semantic Strategy** (Long-term): Stores and retrieves semantically similar information
+3. **User Preference Strategy** (Long-term): Tracks user preferences and patterns

+The memory ID is automatically passed to the agent runtime as the `AGENTCORE_MEMORY_ID` environment variable.
+The agent runtime has full permissions to interact with the memory, including creating events, managing records, and running extraction jobs.

+For detailed integration instructions, see `MEMORY_INTEGRATION.md`.

 ## Configuration

 ### Environment Variables